 Of course, if you simply want to watch other people living out their "Antique Roadshow" fantasies, you can watch free, full-episode video clips at PBS.org.

-For lots more information about books and fine art, see the links on the next page.
+For lots more information about books and fine art, see the links below.

 - AbeBooks.com.
 "Dreaming of Books with Allan Stypeck."http://www.abebooks.com/docs/RareBooks/Avid-Collector/Feb06/allan-stypeck-interview.shtml

 - Aimone, Alan.
 Aimone Book Appraisals.
 "What is it worth?"http://www.thegrayduck.com/aimone/worth.html

 - Antiquarian Booksellers' Association of America.
 "Frequently Asked Questions"http://hq.abaa.org/books/antiquarian/abaapages/faqs

 - Gozdecki, Roger.
 Alibris.
 "Condition, condition, condition."
 April 1998.http://www.alibris.com/article/122909/book-condition-grading/grading-books-accurate-physical-descriptions?cm_sp=oop-_-article-snippet-_-readmorebook-condition

 - Harper, Philipp.
 MSNBC.
 "In the book world, the rarest of the rare."http://www.msnbc.msn.com/id/6124643/